shixing/poem/README.md

 You need a server with GPU and CUDA 8.0 installed.

 0. Unzip the RNN model files in `models`:
+Due to the model's large size (more than 1GB), please contact shixing19910105@gmail.com for the pretrained models.
 ```
 cd models
 gunzip lyrics.tl.nn.gz